Homesickness, Discipline, & Camper Behavior

 WHEN A CAMPER LEAVES CAMP EARLY

 We strive to work with each camper to have a healthy, fun and safe experience.
 On rare occasions, a camper may be asked to leave camp early.
-This could happen due to behavior or health/ mental health issues.
-Many times a child being sent home happens after multiple efforts to address camper issues and there has been ongoing communication with the parents.
-Every once in a while an event happens that necessitates departure without prior process.
+This could happen due to behavior or health/mental health issues.
+Many times, a child being sent home happens after multiple efforts to address camper issues, and there has been ongoing communication with the parents.
+Every once in a while, an event happens that necessitates departure without prior process.
 Camp Ramah reserves the right to dismiss any camper whose actions or behavior we determine to be detrimental to the camp or to themselves.
 All dismissal decisions are at the sole discretion of the CEO.
 We realize that leaving camp early is serious and will do everything we can to make it as comfortable as possible.
 We also will do our best to keep the matter confidential.
 Our protocol for sending a child home is designed to be as sensitive to the child impacted as possible and to also keep in mind the experience of the other campers and camp community.

 This is the general protocol we follow when a camper is dismissed from camp:

-- When a decision is made that a camper is leaving camp, we try to limit the amount of time the transition takes for everyone’s benefit.
+- When a decision is made that a camper is leaving camp, we try to limit the amount of time the transition takes, for everyone’s benefit.
 We expect the parents to work with us to ensure that a camper can leave within a few hours.

 - Please be aware that once it is decided a camper is being dismissed from camp, the camper will no longer be able to participate in camp activities.
 The camper will be supervised and cared for, but the camper will likely be waiting in the office or health center until the camper leaves camp.

-- After being informed that they are leaving, the camper will return to their bunk to pack with the help from a staff member.
+- After being informed that they are leaving, the camper will return to their bunk to pack, with the help from a staff member.

 - When possible, we allow the camper a short amount of time to say goodbye to friends.

-- We will do our best to have a senior staff member (Yoetzet, Director of Camper Care, Assistant Director, Business Manager or CEO) meet the parents when they arrive to pick up their camper.
+- We will do our best to have a senior staff member (Yoetzet, Director of Camper Care, Co-Director, Assistant Director, Business Manager or CEO) meet the parents when they arrive to pick up their camper.
 There are times when other events happening at camp may preclude the CEO from being available.

 - Within a week of the camper going home, the camp will reach out by email to the camper family to see how the camper is doing and if there is any follow up needed.
 Further communication could happen via phone or email.
 We care about each camper and also realize that sometimes families want follow up and sometimes families prefer privacy.

 If a child is expelled due to violating any conditions stipulated in this Family Handbook or due to inappropriate behavior, no refund will be provided.
 If a child is sent home for medical reasons, tuition will be refunded, pro-rated, for the number of days at camp minus the administrative fee ($1,500 full, $1,000 single, $600 mini-session).
-Withdrawal due to a medical or mental health condition that was not disclosed may result in expulsion without a refund.
+Withdrawal due to a medical or mental health condition that was not disclosed may result in dismissal without a refund.